Last Updated 20 May 2018.

 We’re bowing out of this series with a look at a few modern Viking Age tapestries.
 Yes, you heard that correctly!
-In the past two years of researching and reading on tapestries, I came across a number of modern samples with historical narratives.
+In the past two years of researching and reading on tapestries, I came across several modern samples with historical narratives.
 In most cases, these are commemorative hangings and most take after the concept of the Bayeux embroidery.
-I haven’t followed strict criteria here, so I’ll show you all I found!
+I have followed no criteria here, so all I’ve found is here!

 1988–1991.
 Maldon Embroidery.
 Designed by Humphrey Spender and now hanging in the Maeldune Heritage Centre, United Kingdom.
-There are seven panels with a total length of 1280 x 66 cm that were completed in about 3,5 years.
+There are seven panels with a total length of 1280 x 66 cm, completed in about 3,5 years.
 I wasn’t able to find out the warp and weft via my online research.
 The colours are vibrant, like Nørgaard’s work below.
-It should be noted also, that this is essentially not a tapestry but an embroidery.
-It was made for the 1000th anniversary of the Battle of Maldon (991), and covers local history as well as the battle itself.1,2
+It should be noted that this is essentially not a tapestry but an embroidery.
+It celebrates the 1000th anniversary of the Battle of Maldon (991) and covers Maldon’s local history as well as the battle itself.

 1995–1997.
 The Pilgrim Tapestry.
 Designed by Nils Gunnar Svensson, currently hanging Pilgrim’s Hostel, Norway.
 The embroidered tapestry is 40 m long, and the warp and weft are linen and wool.
 The piece is 40 m long (width:?) with wool embroidered on a linen cloth.
 It is a commemorative tapestry of Trondheim’s 1000 year existence and tells the story of the pilgrim’s way from Hammerö in Sweden to Trondheim in Norway that was in use between c.
 1050 and the 1500s.

 2005–2012.
 The Fulford Tapestry.
-Designed by Chas Jones, and currently seeking a permanent home in the United Kingdom.
+Designed by Chas Jones, it has no permanent home in the United Kingdom, yet.
 Measuring 5 m in length, it is designed to be a seamless prequel to the Bayeux Tapestry.
 The warp and embroidery thread are made of wool.
-The hanging commemorates the battle of Fulford in 1066 when Norwegian king Harald Hardrada and his English kin fought and won against the Anglo-Saxons.10,11
+The hanging commemorates the battle of Fulford in 1066 when Norwegian king Harald Hardrada and his English kin fought and won against the Anglo-Saxons.

 2011.
 The Rollo Tapestry.
-Designed by Gilles Pivard (see his short video) and the scenes are written by Pierre Efratas and checked by a professor Renaud (Viking Studies).
+Designed by Gilles Pivard (see his short video), the scenes written by Pierre Efratas and checked by a professor Renaud (Viking Studies).
 The work is on tour in France (and beyond) since 2011.
 The embroidery is an impressive 22 m long and 50 cm high.
-This is another Bayeux remake, this time in memory of the life of Rollo, the Viking Chief who became the Duke of Normandy.12,13
+This is another Bayeux remake, one in memory of the life of Rollo, the Viking Chief who became the Duke of Normandy.

-2011-(2018) The Ladby Tapestry.
+2011-(2018).
+The Ladby Tapestry.
 Designed by Gudrun Heltoft.
-It is hanging in the Viking museum Lady, Denmark.
+It is hanging in the Viking museum Ladby, Denmark.
 The hanging is 14 m long.
-It is expected to be completed in 2018.
-The design tells about the history of the old ship and of the new ship in the making.14,15
+They hope to finish it in 2018.
+The design tells about the history of the old ship and of the new ship in the making.

 2012–2013.
-The Great Tapestry of Scotland, in particular, the Coming of the Vikings Panel and the Vikings take Dumbarton Rock.
-Designed by Andrew Crummy after an original idea from Alexander McCall Smith, the famous Scottish author and historian Alastair Moffat.
-A building will be bought or designed for a permanent display of the tapestry near Galashiels, Scotland.
+The Great Tapestry of Scotland, in particular, the panels Coming of the Vikings and Vikings take Dumbarton Rock.
+Designed by Andrew Crummy after an original idea from Alexander McCall Smith, the famous Scottish author, and historian Alastair Moffat.
+The permanent home of the wall hanging will be Galashiels, Scotland.
 The complete tapestry is the longest in the world at 143 m.
 Each panel is 1m x 1m with a wool weft and woollen thread.
-This is another embroidery with a chronological narrative until present times.17–21
+This is another embroidery with a chronological narrative until present times.

 2013-(2018?).
 Njál’s Saga Tapestry (Njálu Refill).
 Designed by Kristín Ragna Gunnarsdóttir, after an idea of Gunnhildur Edda Kristjánsdóttir and Christina M. Bengtsson.
 It will be about 90 m long and 50 cm high.
-The tapestry is sewn in the Icelandic Saga Centre in Hvolsvöllur, Iceland.
-Indeed, it is another embroidery.22–24 Watch the video here.
+The tapestry is made in the Icelandic Saga Centre in Hvolsvöllur, Iceland.
+This is also another embroidery.
+Watch the video here.

 2016–2017.
 The Battle of Stamford Bridge.
 Designed by Chris Rock.
-Consists of 12 panels (destined to be 15) of about 12 m long, in the same size and scale of the Bayeux Embroidery.
+Comprises 12 panels (destined to be 15) of about 12 m long, in the same size and scale of the Bayeux Embroidery.
 Stitched in wool on linen.
-Prepared for the 950th anniversary the battle (in September 2016).25–29 Watch the video here.
+Prepared for the 950th anniversary the battle (in September 2016).
+Watch the video here.